ArchitectsEvolutionZone/MonitorMe/3.ADR/ADR010-InMemoryCaching.md

  * Backup and Recovery: We will need to implement backup and recovery strategies for the cached data to prevent data loss in the event of a failure.
  * Monitoring: We will need to implement monitoring to ensure the health and performance of our in-memory caching system.
  * Cache Invalidation: We will need to implement strategies for cache invalidation to ensure that stale data is not returned to users.

+## Options
+ * Disk-based Caching: Instead of using an in-memory caching system, we could implement a disk-based caching solution.
+This involves storing frequently accessed data on disk rather than in memory.
+While disk-based caching may not offer the same level of performance as in-memory caching, it can still provide significant performance improvements compared to accessing data from the main data store.
+ * Database Materialized Views: Materialized views are precomputed tables that store the results of a query.
+We could use database materialized views to store snapshots of frequently accessed data.
+This allows us to efficiently retrieve and query the snapshot data without the need for additional caching layers.
+ * Data Warehousing: Data warehousing involves storing large volumes of data in a centralized repository optimized for analytical queries.
+We could use a data warehousing solution to store snapshots of frequently accessed data, allowing for efficient querying and analysis of historical data.
+ * Distributed Cache: Instead of using a single in-memory caching system, we could implement a distributed cache solution.
+Distributed caches replicate data across multiple nodes, providing fault tolerance and scalability.
+This allows us to store and access snapshots of frequently accessed data across a distributed network of cache nodes.